nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Type the following clear command into the text field.<br>
       `clear`
     * Press enter.
-    * Expected: The GUI shows no Dates in the LoveBook.
+    * Expected: The GUI shows no dates in the LoveBook.

 ### Deleting Dates